SteveCTOS/SteveCTOS/README.md

   3. Using Software Manager install

-   - putty - Only for Linux Mint 17.1, 2 or 3
+   - putty - Only for Linux Mint 17.1-3
    - openssh server
    - sublime text
    - gtk